gisquick/gisquick-doc/user-manual/user-interface.rst

    Project actions menu.

 In ``Upload Project`` tab new projects can be uploaded.
-Note that existing project will be automatically overriden.
+Note that existing project will be automatically overridden.
 Projects can be uploaded in ``zip`` or ``tag.gz`` formats.

 .. note:: |note| See project size limits in :ref:`Configuration